Ask any dog owner whether their dog is special and the answer is likely to be a resounding “YES!”

 We see it so often.
 People are conditioned to think of their dog as “special” by virtue of negative aspects of their dog’s behaviour, their dog’s personality or in the relationship with their dog.

-We hate to break it to you, but these issues don’t make your dog special.
-They are just labels you place on your dog.
+But these are just labels you place on your dog.
 Stories you tell yourself.
-And they are stories that can keep you firmly stuck in a problem situation forever, if you let them.
+And they are stories that can keep you firmly stuck in a problem situation forever.
+This negative talk about your dog could be hindering their dog training – if you let it!